SLA Expectations for MSP Services

 Response time and resolution time are often confused, and that confusion creates frustration.
 Response time is how fast the MSP acknowledges your problem and starts working on it.
 Resolution time is how fast they actually fix it.
 You need both metrics in your SLA, and you need to understand they mean different things.

-A reasonable response time for critical issues is 15-30 minutes, 24/7.
+A reasonable response time for critical issues is 15 to 30 minutes, 24/7.
 This means if your systems are down at 2 AM, someone is getting paged and responding within 30 minutes.
-For high-priority issues, 1-2 hours is reasonable.
-For medium priority, 4 hours is reasonable.
+For high-priority issues, 1 to 2 hours is reasonable.
+For medium priority, 4 hours.
 For low priority, 8 business hours or next business day is fine.

 Resolution time is where it gets tricky because it depends heavily on what's actually wrong.
 Some issues are fixed in minutes.
 Some take hours.
 Some require third-party vendor involvement and take days.
 Most reasonable MSPs differentiate resolution time by severity.
 Critical issues might commit to 4-hour resolution.
-High-priority might be 8-24 hours.
-Medium might be 24-48 hours.
-Low might be 3-5 business days.
+High-priority might be 8 to 24 hours.
+Medium might be 24 to 48 hours.
+Low might be 3 to 5 business days.

 But here's the reality: resolution time commitments are sometimes unrealistic, and good vendors know this.
 Some issues simply can't be resolved quickly.
 If your ERP system has a rare database corruption that requires vendor involvement, that might take days to resolve regardless of how fast the MSP responds.
 Ask the vendor: what types of issues can you realistically commit to resolving in 4 hours?
 What types take longer?
 If they claim everything can be resolved in 4 hours, they're not being realistic.